krepi/node-course/homeworks/hw9_14.05.2024/README.md

 ### MinMaxStack (located in `structures/Stack.js`)

 A class representing a stack with additional tracking for minimum and maximum values.
+This class uses `Stack` to manage its elements.

 #### Methods: